swiss-seismological-service/scrtdd/README.md

 [info] xcorr on theoretical picks 15577/40361 (P 58%, S 42%) success 15% (2313/15577).
 Successful P 7% (671/9083).
 Successful S 25% (1642/6494)
 ```

 The statistics are broken down in actual picks and theoretical picks.
-This is because `scrtdd` computes theoretical picks that are cross-correlated together with detected picks.
+This is because rtDD computes theoretical picks that are cross-correlated together with detected picks.
 This is useful to increase the number of double-difference observations.
-See the [Phase update](#24-phase-update) paragraph for further details.
+See the [Phase update](#23-phase-update) paragraph for further details.

-### 4.4 Waveforms inspection
+### 4.3 Waveforms inspection

-A more in-depth source of information for waveform filtering and SNR options comes from this option:
+Adding `--debug-wf` option will make rtDD dump to disk the miniseed files of the waveforms used durign the relocation, that can be viewed with an external tool (e.g. `scrttv waveform.mseed`).

 ```
 scrtdd --help